mmalik23/shopping-cart/README.md

 * The value in the JSON for the field `title` is 'Corn Flakes' for the `cornflakes` product.
 I am not coding for the possiblity that the product name has a space.
 I am sticking to the `README.md` where it mentiones that the product name matches the name in the url (ignoring case)
 * I assume product name is unique and has the same casing.
 In this code `CornFlakes` and `cornflakes` will have distinct entries.
-* I handle price changes as another entry in the cart.
-If a products price has changed it will be a distinct entry
+* If the price of an existing product has changed and the new product is inserted into the cart, they will be considered distinct entries.
 * I assume that the JSON number for price needs to be rounded up if the number of digits after the decimal place is > 2
 * When adding a product to the cart if the call to the external price service fails, we do not retry on any status code.
 We swallow the error and return the existing cart.